Messaging Service

 Authentication

-The PubSub+ Messing API for Go supports a number of authentication schemes (or strategies). that you can choose from.
+The PubSub+ Messing API for Go supports a number of authentication schemes or strategies that you can choose from.
 The scheme that you choose may depend on the credentials that the connecting client is required to provide.
+Each MessagingService instance can only use one kind of authentication scheme.
 You can use one of the following authentication schemes:

 Basic Authentication